CartwrightLab/dawg/readme.txt

 REFERENCE

 Cartwright, R.A.
 (2005) DNA Assembly With Gaps (Dawg): Simulating Sequence Evolution.
 Bioinformatics 21 (Suppl.
 3): iii31-iii38

 LICENSE

 See COPYING for license information.

+DOWNLOAD

+Dawg can be downloaded from <http://scit.us/projects/dawg/>.

 INSTALLATION

+See Dawg's website for binary packages for Windows, Mac OSX, and other systems.
+Alternatively, you can compile Dawg from the source.
+Dawg requires CMake 2.6 (http://www.cmake.org/) to build it from sources.
+Many Unix-like operating systems can install CMake through their package systems.
+Extract the Dawg source code and issue the following commands in the extracted directory:

+    cmake .
+    make
+    make install

+The '-G' option to cmake is used to specify different build systems, e.g. Unix Makefiles versus KDevelop3 project.
+The '-D' option to cmake can be used to set different cmake variables from the command line:

+    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr .
+    make
+    make install

+This will build an optimized version of Dawg and install it to '/usr/bin'.
+To specify your own build flags you need to set the environment variables CFLAGS and LDFLAGS as neccessary.
+Then specify

+    cmake -DCMAKE_BUILD_TYPE= .

-See INSTALL for installation instructions.
+See CMake's manual for additional information.

-DOWNLOAD

-Dawg 1.1 can be downloaded from <http://scit.us/projects/dawg/>.

 EXAMPLES